brandoncaulfield/ioc-library/README.md

 ## How to use this library

-You have two options:

-1. Use the Dependency class in your application to access the dependencies specified in the depend
+Use the Dependency class in your application to access the dependencies specified in the library.

 ## What is IOC "Inversion of control"?